 - Just a few example countries with tax treaties include:

-- Tax Treaties are renewed beginning in November in preparation for the New Year in January.
+- Tax Treaties are renewed beginning in November in preparation for the upcoming calendar year.

-- All students with a tax treaty must renew their paperwork in order to remain tax exempt.
+- All students/employees with a tax treaty must renew their paperwork in order to remain tax exempt.